Ludington State Park

 DURING THE RACE

-5-hour racers will head out in waves by division, every 5 minutes or so.
-10-hour racers will likely start as one group after being transported by bus.
+6-hour racers will head out in waves by division, every 5 minutes or so.
+12-hour racers will start as one group after being transported by bus.

-Water and Gatorade will be available at the start/finish for the 6-hour race and at multiple transition areas but fill your bladders/bottles when you have the opportunity.
+Water and Gatorade will be available at the start/finish for the 6-hour race and at multiple transition areas for the 12-hour race; fill your bladders/bottles when you have the opportunity.